w3c/wai-intro-wcag/content/docs.md

   * Techniques

 Lines indicate links for users to get from one document to others:
-* From the Quick Reference to the Standard, Techniques, Understanding
+* From the Quick Reference to the Standard, Techniques, Untools/code/BUILDderstanding
 * From the Standard to the Quick Reference, Understanding
 * From Techniques to Understanding
 * From Understanding to the Standard, Techniques